compusciencing/compusciencing.github.io/_posts/2020-05-07-report-deep-sea-robotics.md

 ## Environment

 To create a functioning environment for my aquatic robot, I altered, merged, and tested parts of the empty underwater world and the lake environment in the UUV simulator.
-The empty underwater world is simply a body of water in a rectangular prism (Figure 1).
+The empty underwater world is a body of water in a rectangular prism (Figure 1).
 To consider additional depth that would better suit my aquatic robot, I expanded the pose and collision of each of the “walls” of the sea (Figure 2).

 ![figure1](/assets/2020-05-07-report-deep-sea-robotics/1theUnderwaterWorldZoomedOut.png)
 *Figure 1: The underwater world zoomed out.*